 - "What were you trying to do?"

-- "What felt confusing or slow?"
+- "What felt slow or confusing?"

 - "What almost stopped you from finishing?"

-- one short prompt
+- one short question

 - one visible text box